 Getting older can feel oddly lonely, but in this daily diary we find a companion in Cheryl as she dwells on her life so far and the unique challenges we all face as we approach middle-age.

-This is a book that made me feel that while age has its negatives, there is still so much joy in simpler pleasures.
+This is a book that helped me to understand that while age has its negatives, there is still so very much joy in simpler pleasures.

 First We Make the Beast Beautiful by Sarah Wilson

 While I'm not sure this is a book for every woman, I cannot leave it off my list because for me it was the first time I read something that almost to the word described my own experiences with anxiety and how it can shape a life.

 I keep it on my bedside and refer to it so very frequently.

 An Everlasting Meal by Tamar Adler

 The book I credit with teaching me how to cook frugally and nutritiously, is both an encouraging read and a no-fuss guide to making mealtimes matter.

 With the emphasis firmly on encouraging us to create a "selfish-space" , this unusual, witty book makes for a lovely companion on the road to layering your bedroom with love and seeking its sanctuary whenever life threatens to overwhelm you.